wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    Aggressive negative caching does not work with minimally covering NSEC records.
 Most of DNS operators don't want zone enumeration and zone information leaks.
 They prefer NSEC resource records with narrow ranges.
-When there is a flag that show a full-service resolver support the aggressive negative caching and a query have the aggressive negative caching flag, authoritative DNS servers can generate NSEC resource records with wider range under random subdomain attacks.
+When a flag shows a full-service resolver supporting the aggressive negative caching and a query has the aggressive negative caching flag, authoritative DNS servers can generate NSEC resource records with wider range under random subdomain attacks.

+Fujiwara, et al.        Expires December 17, 2016               [Page 8]

+Internet-Draft              NSEC/NSEC3 usage                   June 2016

-   However, changing range of minimally covering NSEC Records may be implemented by detecting attacks.
+   However, changing the range of minimally covering NSEC Records may be implemented by detecting attacks.
 Authoritative DNS servers can answer any range of minimally covering NSEC Records with attention about zone information leak.
+[TODO: I don't understand this paragraph, but it could well just be me.]

 7. IANA Considerations